mercadoalex/-randomWordsAndMatches/README.md

 # Project -randomWordsAndMatches
 A NodeJS and Express project to consume a random Word API and to find the best or worst match.

-## Description
+## Brief Description

-I this file we are fetching a random word API
+The server.js is fetching a random word API then with a macthing word passed via GET I obtain the best match.
+A single enpoint called "\search" that needs two parameters, the amount of words and the word to serach for coincidences.
+A JSON and a YAML file are generated with the response.

-For testing I used Jasmine, unitl know there is only 1 spec.
+For testing purposes I used Jasmine, unitl know there is only 1 spec.
-And finally the docker is included, the internal and extrenal port defined is `8081`.
+And finally the dockerfile is included, the internal and extrenal port defined is `8081`.

+No front-end until this point.

 ## Setup
 This project consist on a server.js main file and several modules required.